Dan Parkinson (footballer)

 Daniel James Parkinson is an English footballer who plays as a midfielder.
 He played in the Football League for Morecambe.

 Playing career

 Parkinson came through the Morecambe youth academy to sign a one-year contract for the 2011–12 season.
 He made his first team debut as an 89th-minute substitute for Kevin Ellison in a 2–0 win over Aldershot Town at the Globe Arena on 20 August 2011.
 Three days later he was again a late replacement for Ellison in a 2–0 defeat to Millwall in a League Cup Second Round clash at The Den.

+On 15 December 2011, he joined Colwyn Bay on a month-long loan.

 Parkinson was released by Morecambe at the end of the 2012–13 season.
 He subsequently signed for Barrow of the Conference North.